How to Choose a Remote Tuner

 2. Next, you'll want to consider your output power desired.

-LDG RT 100 (100W) and RT 600 (600W) are both highly regarded by our customers.
+LDG RT-100 (100W) and RT 600 (600W) are both highly regarded by our customers.
 Rarely do we hear a complaint.
 The quality is higher than the MFJ models in regards to efficiency and quality of materials, yet both are just fine for most Amateur uses.
 You have two simple choices, 100W and 600W.
 Note the digital mode power limits if you are an FT4, FT8 guy.

 With both LDG and MFJ, you get what you pay for.
-These are budget tuners and have failure rates that are acceptible to most.
+These are budget tuners and have failure rates that are acceptable to most.
 Just watch your power.
 Some have no trouble year after year and others experience failures.